CenturyLinkCloud/PublicKB/Servers/bare-metal-FAQ.md

 **Is there a term commit option available for Bare Metal servers?**

+Yes, customers may work with their respective Sales representative to make use of the existing Cloud Term Commit process for Bare Metal servers in the same way they would for CenturyLink Cloud virtual servers.

 **May I have console or iLO access to my Bare Metal server?**

+No, there are a select few management capabilities available through the Control portal including power operations and the ability to reset the server.
+No additional iLO or console access is included with the service.

+**Can I change the administrator/root password of my server through Control or the API?**

+No, the password can only be set at the time of server creation.
+If you would like to change the password on the server, you may do so through the OS, but the “show credentials” link in the Control portal will no longer display accurate credentials.

 **Where are Bare Metal servers available geographically?**

+Bare Metal servers are available in our VA1 (Virginia, US) and GB3 (Slough, UK) data centers.

 **What should I do if my Bare Metal server becomes unresponsive?**